lukaszkorecki/omega-red/README.md

 ## Change log

+- 2.0.0 - **Breaking changes**:
+  - takes over from the original repo, with a new Maven coordinate
+  - changes namespace structure
+  - proper connection pool management
+  - faster implementation using Carmine's internals
+  - dependency update
+  - fixes to cache helper
 - 1.1.0 - Clean up and cache helper
 - 1.0.2 - Dependency update
 - 1.0.0-SNAPSHOT - **Breaking change!** Changes signature of `execute` to accept a vector, and `execute-pipeline` to accept a vector of vectors.
 This makes it easier to work with variadic Redis commands (`hmset` etc) and compose commands